-We are sharing some articles which we hope will be helpful as you explore this topic.
+We are sharing some articles and other resources which we hope will be helpful as you explore this topic.
 We have chosen those articles where we are able to provide full access.
 This is not intended to be a comprehensive list.
 If you have other ideas of items to include here, please email firstname.lastname@example.org.

 Papers from Paul Hart

 Hart P. (2010).
 Beyond the Common Touch Point: Communication Journeys with Congenitally Deaf-Blind People.
 Research and Practice in Visual Impairment and Blindness, 3, 160–166.
 (Shared with the permission of AERBVI).

 This article explores attitudes and approaches that should influence our practice when developing communication and language in partnership with congenitally deaf-blind people.
 It focuses on the notion that it is always at the meeting place between individuals that solutions to communication breakdowns must be sought.
 This sets three challenges for communication partners: recognize the potential of the other, think of congenital deaf-blindness as a positive state, and step into relation with deaf-blind people.